14.3 Two sample t-test

 t.test(height_cm ~ Dominant_eye,

-The only differences from the implementation used in the paired t-test are:
+The only difference from the implementation used in the paired t-test is:

 • we include the “var.equal = TRUE” argument